Oahu, Hawaii

 It’s delicious!
 It’s worth trying!
 They have happy hour EVERYDAY from 11:30am-6:30pm and from 9pm to close.

 Haleiwa Joe’s (North Shore): Great food & service!
-I was there at least 3 times during my different visits to Oahu!
-My family loved the food as well!
+It's probably my favorite restaurant in Oahu!
+My family and friends loved the food as well!

 Shopping: